Southampton Airport Special Assistance and Facilities

 Current actions the airport are taking to improve the journey for disabled passengers

-Just in 2019, in partnership with Supporting Minds Cousnualtoy, they launched the programme Southampton Airport CARE.
-This programme provides training for their staff to be more mindful and conscious of mental wellbeing, so they can assist the passengers and help the passengers in the best way possible.
+In partnership with Supporting Minds Consultancy, they launched the Southampton Airport CARE programme.
+This programme provides training for their staff to be more mindful and conscious of mental wellbeing, so they can assist and help the passengers in the best way possible.

 Tips for Disabled Air Passengers

-– Special equipment can be used to assist getting on and off the aircraft.
+• Special equipment can be used to assistin getting on and off the aircraft.
 It is advised to let the airport know in advance before getting on the flight in order to confirm that special assistance will be on hand.

 Further reading